valeriansaliou/sonic/CONFIGURATION.md

 `channel.search` has been deprecated in favor of `search`, but it’s kept as an alias for backward compatibility reasons.

+### Normalization configuration

+Warning: After making changes to normalization steps, you must rebuild Sonic’s index by re-ingesting all data.
+To avoid such breaking change, new features are disabled by default (opt-in).
+On major releases, some steps might become enabled by default (opt-out).
+Sonic won’t enable unreasonable defaults, but override if you need consistency.

+Under `[normalization]`:

+* `diacritic_folding_enabled` (type: _boolean_, allowed: `true`, `false`, default: `false`) — Whether to enable [diacritic](https://en.wikipedia.org/wiki/Diacritic) folding or not (it reduces the index size and improves results)
+* `stemming_enabled` (type: _boolean_, allowed: `true`, `false`, default: `false`) — Whether to enable [stemming](https://en.wikipedia.org/wiki/Stemming) or not (it avoids losing non-flushed data in case of server crash)
+  * Warning: Enabling stemming greatly affects the quality of Sonic results.
+Enable only if you have a good reason to.

+### Tokenization configuration

+Warning: After making changes to tokenization steps, you must rebuild Sonic’s index by re-ingesting all data.
+To avoid such breaking change, new features are disabled by default (opt-in).
+On major releases, some steps might become enabled by default (opt-out).
+Sonic won’t enable unreasonable defaults, but override if you need consistency.

+Under `[tokenization]`:

+* `detect_special_patterns` (type: _boolean_, allowed: `true`, `false`, default: `true`) — Whether the tokenizer should detect special patterns or not
+  * Sonic does fuzzy matching by default.
+However, some search terms are usually expected to match exactly, like email addresses.
+To support this use case, Sonic detects common patterns (e.g. email addresses, phone numbers, UUIDs, etc. and ensures they are both not split by the tokenizer (unless `tokenization.compat_split_special_patterns = true`) and matched exactly in queries.
+  * For more information, see [docs/tokenizer-pattern-matching.md](./docs/tokenizer-pattern-matching.md).
+  * This feature adds negligible overhead, you should probably not disable it.
+* `compat_split_special_patterns` (type: _boolean_, allowed: `true`, `false`, default: `true`) — Whether the tokenizer should split special patterns or not
+  * Special patterns are matched exactly when performing a query.
+However, doing so without rebuilding your Sonic index breaks queries with special patterns.
+This flag enables a compatibility feature that integrates with an existing inex (at the cost of potentially worse results).
+  * For more information, see [docs/tokenizer-pattern-matching.md](./docs/tokenizer-pattern-matching.md).
+  * You don’t need to rebuild your Sonic index if you use `tokenization.compat_split_special_patterns = true` (default).
+  * If you can easily rebuild your Sonic index and sometimes query things like email addresses, phone numbers or identifiers, it is recommended that you disable this feature.

 ### Search configuration

 Under `[search]`: